 In any case, the street looks pretty and the decoration builds the excitement for the event scheduled for the first weekend in July.

-Viale Dante has been also similarly decorated, but only the part from Viale Ceccarini until the port.
-They have not decorated the entire length of this long street, perhaps it would have been too much.
+Viale Dante has also been similarly decorated, but only the part from Viale Ceccarini until the port.
+They have not decorated the entire length of this long street, perhaps it would’ve been too much.
 Plus, the decorated part is where you can find most restaurants, bars, coffee and ice-cream shops.

 That was the route that I was taking every day on my way to the beach.